-Foothills employs on average approximately 75-80 non-unionized employees, with about a third working in butter and ice cream production.
+Foothills employs on average approximately 75-85 non-unionized employees, with about a third working in butter and ice cream production.

-Foothills employs a small, but growing, sales department, an office and administration department, plant manager department, Edmonton and Kelowna facilities management departments, quality control department, and an equipment maintenance department.
+Foothills employs a small but growing sales department, an office and administration department, plant managers, Edmonton and Kelowna facilities management, quality control department, and an equipment maintenance department.
 The rest of Foothills' employees cover distribution, trucking and warehousing functions.
 Given that the ice cream business is seasonal, with sales higher in the summer and lower in the winter, Foothills' employee count increases by 6-8 people during the summer months.